verygoodmarketing/betterway-website/src/_pages/residential.md

 ---

 ## Residential Pest Control

-Since 1972, {{ site.title }} has been providing homeowners smarter ways to manage their pest control.
-From all over {{ site.service-area }}, we’ve been offering families just like yours the residential pest control services they need for years.
+Better Way Pest Control has been providing homeowners smarter ways to manage their pest control, all over North Alabama including Hartselle, Decatur, Madison, Athens, Moulton, and Huntsville, we’ve been offering families just like yours the residential pest control services they need and that they’ve come to rely on.

 We pride ourselves on our ability to offer safe and ecologically-friendly pest control solutions that not only remove existing pests, but prevent future infestations as well.
 Whether you’re looking for indoor or outdoor assistance, or insect or rodent control, our highly trained technicians have the skills to meet your needs.

 ### Family First
 As a homeowner, you need to protect your assets.
 Not only do you need to protect your home and possessions, you need to protect your loved ones as well.
-With years as a family owned business, {{ site.title }} understands this.
+With years as a family owned business, Better Way Pest Control understands this.
 Because you care for your home, you need the best.
 Think smarter.
-Think {{ site.title }}.
+Think Better Way Pest Control.

 #### Our Residential Pest Control Services Include:
 - Residential Protection Plans
 - Canine Bed Bug Services
 - Crawl Space and Moisture Control
-- Pond and Water Feature Management
+- Brown Recluse Control
+- Mosquito control